InspiryThemes/realhomes-docs/docs/dsidxpress-idx-plugin-deprecated.md

 1. First you have to register a **Trial Account** at http://www.diversesolutions.com and get an activation key.

 2. After that you have to install **dsIDXpress Plugin** (https://wordpress.org/plugins/dsidxpress/) and activate it using **Activation Key** you got from registering with divers solutions website.
-Related screen shot is given below.
+Related screenshot is given below.
 ![RealHomes Documentation](images/idx/1.png)

 3. After activation you can access your **IDX Listing** using following URL format http://www.yourwebsite.com/idx/